LocNguyenVipPro/PGE_Energy_Analytics/README.md

 * **Validation**:
 Model performance is evaluated using metrics such as MAE, MSE, and MAPE, ensuring the forecasts are both accurate and robust.

-## License
-The project is licensed under the MIT License.